The sweetener that’s like ‘miracle grow’ for colon cancer tumors

 Aggressive tumors and high-fructose corn syrup

-A number of past studies have shown an association between drinking those sugary drinks, like the soda and juice I nix, and the risk of colorectal cancer.
+Several past studies have shown an association between drinking sugary drinks, like soda and juice, and the risk of colorectal cancer.

-However, the thought in the medical community was that link was due to the fact that consuming too much sugar can lead to obesity and it was the obesity which was the true risk when it came to cancer.
+However, the thought in the medical community was that the link was because consuming too much sugar can lead to obesity, and it was the obesity that was the actual risk when it came to cancer.

-But, researchers at Baylor College of Medicine and Weill Cornell Medicine thought there could be more to that link and decided to test their theory.
+However, researchers at Baylor College of Medicine and Weill Cornell Medicine suspected that there might be more to that link and decided to test their theory.

 First, the team created a mouse model of early-stage colon cancer by deleting the gene for a protein known as APC.
 The reason they did this is that APC works like a gatekeeper in colorectal cancer.
 And, a whopping 90 percent of colorectal cancer patients don’t have it.